Japan Finsight

 EDINET: Japan's official corporate disclosure system

 All structured filing data comes from EDINET, the Financial Services Agency's electronic disclosure system.
-EDINET is the regulatory source of truth for every listed company in Japan, covering securities reports, large shareholding filings, tender offers, extraordinary reports, treasury stock filings, and the rest of the document family.
+EDINET is the regulatory source of truth for every listed company in Japan.
+It carries securities reports, large shareholding filings, tender offers, extraordinary reports, treasury stock filings, and the other disclosures companies and their owners are required to file.

 Parser layer

-The XBRL parsing that turns EDINET's CSV dumps into typed structured data is handled by edinet-tools, an MIT-licensed Python library, developed and maintained as a separate open-source project. pip install edinet-tools gives you the same parsers Japan Finsight uses internally, by design.
+The parsing that turns EDINET's machine-readable filing data (XBRL) into typed, structured fields is handled by edinet-tools, an MIT-licensed Python library, developed and maintained as a separate open-source project.
+Typed financial figures come from the filings' own machine-readable data, not from an AI reading PDFs. pip install edinet-tools gives you the same parsers Japan Finsight uses internally, by design.

 LLM-extracted fields